 To integrate blockchain into healthcare, first, we need to understand the scope of data and where and how it is being generated.

-Though digital records overcome many inefficiencies, the patient’s medical data can be misused by hackers.
-A survey from Accenture claims one in five employees working in the healthcare is willing to sell the sensitive medical data to the unauthorized parties.
+Accenture’s survey claims one in five employees working in the healthcare is willing to sell the sensitive medical data to the unauthorized parties.

-A Medical record of individuals may also contain sensitive protected health information like HIV diagnoses, cancer diagnoses, or psychological conditions.
-Pharma companies can use this data to sell drugs to the patients.
+A Medical record also contains sensitive protected health information like HIV diagnoses, cancer diagnoses, or psychological conditions.

-Once the medical data of an individual is generated, data capturing is done to make the data secure.
+Once the medical data of an individual is generated, data enrichment is done to make the data secure.

-Three fundamental things to be done to clean and secure the data before storing on to the blockchain.
+It is essential to implement the following three steps to clean and secure the data before storing it on the blockchain.

 a.
 Replace the patient’s identity with the public hash key

-Data stored on blockchain is like your cryptocurrency like bitcoin saved in your crypto wallet.
-The user wallet is identified with a public key, and only a secret private key can help read or understand the data.
+Data stored on blockchain is like your cryptocurrency such as bitcoin saved in the crypto wallet.
+Though the user’s wallet can be identified with a public key, only a secret private key can help anyone read or understand the stored data.

-Any healthcare service provider would require patient consent or authorization to access the protected health information.
-If a patient denies sharing the medical data, no healthcare provider should be able to get access to the records stored on the blockchain.
+Any healthcare service provider would require patient consent or authorization to access PHI.
+If a patient denies sharing the medical data, no healthcare provider could get access to the records stored on the blockchain.

 b.
 Make it compliance ready